NYCPlanning/cpdocs/docs/cpdb.md

 	* cpdb_dcpattributes_pts.shp
 	* cpdb_dcpattributes_poly.shp
 3. Run one final SQL script in Carto to create array fields and create new table named cpdb_projects_combined from output.
-4. Swap out old production tables for the new data tables Data should update automatically in the Captial Projects Explorer Explorer goes down briefly while updating the data tables
+4. Point Explorer to reference latest datasets

 ## IV.
 Data Dictionary

 The source data used to build CPDB determines what attributes are reported by the final product.
-Using FMS data from FISA provides the greatest level of detial and accuracy, and outputs the most attributes.
+Using FMS data from FISA provides the greatest level of detail and accuracy, and outputs the most attributes.
 Attributes marked with a **' * '** are exclusive to FISA source data.

 The tables that compose CPDB are all related by the FMS ID.